beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 "Group Activity" log.

-Updating Group Permissions
+Updating group permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* I want to grant another member owner rights to the group (or revoke those rights). (:issue:`908174`)
+* I want to grant another member owner rights to a group I own.
+  (:issue:`908174`)

 Through the web UI:

    Go to the group page.
-Find the other user in the membership list, check/uncheck the checkbox in the "Owner" column, then click "Save".
+Find the other user in the membership list, check the checkbox in the "Owner" column, then click "Save".

 Through the ``bkr`` cli::

    bkr group-modify --grant-owner=<someusername> <mygroup>
-   bkr group-modify --revoke-owner=<someusername> <mygroup>

-The user is granted owner rights, making them a co-owner of the group.
-The change is recorded in the "Group Activity" log.
+The user is granted owner rights and the change is recorded in the "Group Activity" log.

-* I want to grant another member job modification rights for the group (or revoke those rights). (:issue:`952979`)
+* I want to revoke another member owner rights to a group I (co-)own.
+  (:issue:`908174`)

 Through the web UI:

    Go to the group page.
-Find the other user in the membership list, check/uncheck the checkbox in the "Modify Jobs" column, then click "Save".
+Find the other user in the membership list, uncheck the checkbox in the "Owner" column, then click "Save".

 Through the ``bkr`` cli::

-   bkr group-modify --grant-modify-jobs=<someusername> <mygroup>
-   bkr group-modify --revoke-modify-jobs=<someusername> <mygroup>
+   bkr group-modify --revoke-owner=<someusername> <mygroup>

-The user is granted job modification rights, allowing them to modify jobs submitted on behalf of the group as if they were the job submitter.
-The change is recorded in the "Group Activity" log.
+The user's ownership rights for the group are revoked and the change is recorded in the "Group Activity" log.

 Group Job Management
 ~~~~~~~~~~~~~~~~~~~~

-Submitting Shared Jobs
+Submitting group jobs
 ^^^^^^^^^^^^^^^^^^^^^^

 * I want to submit a job for a particular group (of which I am a member).